 To apply for GI Bill benefits, students must follow the financial aid application process above and submit a Certificate of Eligibility to the Office of Financial Aid.
 If you are no longer active duty, you will also need to submit a copy of your DD214 Certificate of Release or Discharge from Active Duty for most recent period of active duty.
 (Individuals applying for the Yellow Ribbon Program must have 100% Post 9/11 GI Bill eligibility and must complete the Yellow Ribbon Application).
 More specific information on the individual programs can be found by following the links above or by visiting the U.S. Department of Veterans Affairs (VA) GI Bill website.

 Please notify the CPS office as soon as possible of your intention to use tuition assistance to pay for classes.
-To learn more about VA benefits at The Master's College, contact the Office of Financial Aid or visit the Military Resource Office.
+To learn more about VA benefits at The Master's University, contact the Office of Financial Aid or visit the Military Resource Office.

 Financial Aid Counselor